 High heat has the greatest impact on vulnerable populations, including older adults, children, low-income households, and those with chronic diseases, such as heart disease and diabetes.
-With the likelihood of more frequent heat waves as climate change progresses, hospitalizations are expected to increase for heat-related illnesses.14 In 2019, only 58% of households in Sagadahoc County reported having air conditioning, which can compound the impacts of extreme heat.15
+In 2019, 42% of households in Sagadahoc County lacked air conditioning, which can compound the impacts of extreme heat.14 With the likelihood of more frequent heat waves as climate change progresses, hospitalizations are expected to increase for heat-related illnesses.15

 The First Street Foundation is a nonprofit that produces peer-reviewed climate risk projections for the U.S. on their free website, Risk Factor, in partnership with several government agencies and universities.16 On their Risk Factor site, they have calculated what a "hot day" means for different counties around the country.
-This is calculated using Coupled Model Intercomparison Project data, based on the 7 hottest days in that county.17 In Sagadahoc County, a "hot day" was defined as 88°F or above.
+This is calculated using Coupled Model Intercomparison Project data, based on the 7 hottest days in that county.17

+Figure 7: Maine CDC's Extreme Heat Plan advisories, compared to those set by the National Weather Service.
+In Sagadahoc County, a "hot day" was defined as 88°F or above.
 There have been 82 days reaching 88°F since 2011, with 40% of these occurring since 2020.
 This averages out to about seven hot days a year.
-The First Street Foundation predicts that this will increase to 17 days a year over the next thirty years.18
+The First Street Foundation predicts that this will increase to 17 days per year over the next thirty years.18